shanghungshih/sentieon/README.md

     - number of threads : `nt=32`
     - update annotation files

-4. check `sentieon/Jobs/run_Jobs.pl` for changing max parallel numbers:
+4. check `sentieon/Jobs/run_Jobs.pl` for changing max parallel numbers (depend on the total threads and $nt you set):
     - line36 : `$running_job < 2`

 5. put raw data of the sample to `sentieon/Fastq` in corresponding folder